-Handling The AMD-K6 processor provides the following two types of Floating-Point exception handling for floating-point exceptions: Exceptions If the numeric error (NE) bit in CR0 is set to 1, the processor invokes the interrupt 10h handler.
-In this manner, the floating-point exception is completely handled by software.
-If the NE bit in CR0 is set to 0, the processor requires external logic to generate an interrupt on the INTR signal in order to handle the exception.
-External Logic The processor provides the FERR# (Floating-Point Error) and Support of IGNNE# (Ignore Numeric Error) signals to allow the external Floating-Point logic to generate the interrupt in a manner consistent with Exceptions IBM-compatible PC/AT systems.
+The AMD-K6-III processor provides the following two types of exception handling for floating-point exceptions:

+- If the numeric error (NE) bit in CR0 is set to 1, the processor invokes the interrupt 10h handler.
+In this manner, the floating-point exception is completely handled by software. - If the NE bit in CR0 is set to 0, the processor requires external logic to generate an interrupt on the INTR signal in order to handle the exception.

+External Logic Support of Floating-Point Exceptions

+The processor provides the FERR# (Floating-Point Error) and IGNNE# (Ignore Numeric Error) signals to allow the external logic to generate the interrupt in a manner consistent with IBM-compatible PC/AT systems.
 The assertion of FERR# indicates the occurrence of an unmasked floating-point exception resulting from the execution of a floating-point instruction.
 IGNNE# is used by the external hardware to control the effect of an unmasked floating-point exception.
 Under certain circumstances, if IGNNE# is sampled asserted, the processor ignores the floating-point exception.

-Figure 71 illustrates an implementation of external logic for supporting floating-point exceptions.
-The following example explains the operation of the external logic in Figure 71:
+Figure 84 illustrates an implementation of external logic for supporting floating-point exceptions.
+The following example explains the operation of the external logic in Figure 84: